cjhdev/chirpstack-api/ruby/readme.md

 All the generated classes and modules are namespaced within `ChirpStackAPI`.
 The nested module names lineup with the protobuf definitions.

-Refer to GRPC documentation on how to make use of the interfaces.
+Refer to gRPC documentation on how to make use of the interfaces.

 ## License